Battle of Gorjani

-The Battle of Gorjani (Bitka kod Gorjana, Schlacht bei Gorjani) or Battle of Đakovo (Diakovári csata) was a battle fought on 9 October 1537 at Gorjani, a place in present-day Slavonia (today in eastern Croatia), between the towns of Đakovo and Valpovo, as part of the Little War in Hungary as well as the Hundred Years' Croatian–Ottoman War.
+The Battle of Gorjani (Bitka kod Gorjana, Schlacht bei Gorjani) or Battle of Đakovo (Diakovári csata) was fought on 9 October 1537 at Gorjani, a place in present-day Slavonia (today in eastern Croatia), between the towns of Đakovo and Valpovo, as part of the Little War in Hungary as well as the Hundred Years' Croatian–Ottoman War.

 Background

 After seven years of war and the failed Siege of Vienna in 1529, the Treaty of Konstantiniyye was signed, in which John Zápolya was recognized by the Austrians as King of Hungary as an Ottoman vassal, and the Ottomans recognized Habsburg rule over Royal Hungary.

 This treaty satisfied neither John Zápolya nor Austrian Archduke Ferdinand, whose armies began to skirmish along the borders.
 Ferdinand decided to strike a decisive blow in 1537 at John, thereby violating the treaty.

 Battle

 Ferdinand sent an army of 24,000 men (from Austria, Hungary, Holy Roman Empire, Bohemia, Tyrol, and Croatia) under the command of the Carniolan nobleman Johann Katzianer to take Osijek.

 The siege came to nothing and because of the appearance of the Ottoman cavalry sent by the governor of Belgrade, the army had to withdraw.
 The Ottoman army reached the Austrians near the swamps of Gorjani, near Đakovo and Valpovo on the Drava river.
 Katzianer noticed that the Ottoman army was smaller than he had expected, and ordered his fastest units to attack the Ottoman cavalry.
 The Ottoman cavalry fell back, but only to lure the Austrian cavalry into a trap.
 The Osijek garrison, as well as the Ottoman cavalry promptly attacked from both sides and the front, killing much of the Austrian cavalry.
 The Ottomans then launched a counterattack against Katzianer’s now defenseless infantry.
 The Austrians were severely defeated and Katzianer fled with the remaining cavalry and abandoned his army.
 The entire force was annihilated.

 A reported 20,000 men were killed, including generals Ludwig Lodron and Pavle Bakić.
 Bakić's severed head was taken to Constantinople.